jordanpatton/shutter-cli/README.md

 # Shutterfly Downloader
-Scripts for downloading photos from Shutterfly.
+Scripts for downloading media assets from Shutterfly.